Revising an Estate Plan in The Age of Covid-19

 A durable power of attorney grants someone you trust the ability to make decisions for you if you are mentally incapacitated.
 The person or organization you name in a financial power of attorney can continue to manage your financial affairs.
 At the same time, a medical power of attorney can allow someone to make medical decisions on your behalf.

 A medical directive can encompass several documents, including a health care proxy, a power of attorney, a living will, and medical instructions.
 All of these documents can designate someone you trust to make medical decisions if you are incapacitated.
 A living will can provide instructions on when to provide or withdraw life support.
 In contrast, a broader medical directive can provide instructions for your care if you are less seriously ill but still unable to make decisions about your medical care.

 When revising your estate plan, you should also ensure that the beneficiaries you've named on your retirement plan, life insurance policies, and other accounts are up to date.

 While thinking about what could happen during a worldwide pandemic can be scary and stressful, you'll have peace of mind knowing that you've addressed what could happen and made your wishes known for yourself, your assets, and the people you love.

 If you need help creating or revising an estate plan during this stressful time, we can help.
-Give us a call at 407-849-7072 or contact us through our online form.
+Contact us.
 At Veliz Katz Law, our first concern is helping our clients get the support and legal services they need.